Camille Surdez

-Camille Surdez (born 13 January 1998) is a retired Swiss footballer who played as a forward for the Switzerland national team.
+Camille Surdez (born 13 January 1998) is a Swiss former footballer who played as a forward for the Switzerland national team.

-Career

-Club
+Club career

-Camille Surdez started football at the age of 8 at FC Dombresson, in a boys' team.
+Surdez started football at the age of 8 at FC Dombresson, in a boys' team.
 She then joined the juniors of FC Serrières, then FC Yverdon, with whom she made her debut in the National League A. She then joined BSC Young Boys.

-In July 2018, Camille Surdez signed up for two years at the Girondins de Bordeaux.
+In July 2018, Surdez signed up for two years at the Girondins de Bordeaux.

-National
+International

-In 2016, she was part of the Swiss semi-finalist team for 2016 U19 European Championship.
+In 2016, Surdez was part of the Swiss semi-finalist team for 2016 U19 European Championship.